 We enjoy our Pad Thai by adding some chilli flakes or chili sauce, crushed peanuts, a squeeze of lime or lime wedges, and fresh chopped cilantro right before serving.
 You can add other fresh herbs such as Thai basil.

 Pad Thai is normally served as a main dish, as it is quite filling.
+You can serve some Crispy Spring Rolls as an appetizer to have a complete Thai meal.

 You can keep any leftovers in an airtight container for 2-3 days.
 It may become a bit dry, so you can keep a little bit of the pad thai sauce in a small jar for your leftovers.